suyeden/blog-mode/README.md

 <tr>
 <td class="org-left">C-c M-s</td>
-<td class="org-left">insert leading whitespace from current-point to end-of-buffer</td>
+<td class="org-left">insert space at the beginning of the line within the region</td>
 </tr>